Build Express APIs That Stay Clean

 • Is this just another boilerplate?

 No. A boilerplate gives you code to start from.
-The Express Architecture Kit gives you a reusable standard for how the API is structured, how its layers interact, how requests flow through the app, and how new code should be added consistently.
+The Express Build Pack gives you a reusable standard for how the API is structured, how its layers interact, how requests flow through the application, and how new code should be added consistently.

 • Does it include video lessons?